London Gay Men's Chorus: 2024

+2023

+Returning to Cadogan Hall, the LGMC presented two concerts - 'Proud' in June followed by 'A Winter's Tale' hosted by Sandi Toksvig in November.
+This was followed up with a Christmas show at the Clapham Grand on 22 & 23 December, aptly titled, 'It's Christmas!'.
+The summer concert helped to raise awareness and funds for Parkinson's UK and the winter concerts for Stonewall Housing.
+The Chorus also traveled to Florence & Bologna, Italy to participate in Various Voices 2024, finishing off the year with a surprise appearance on Patron Hannah Waddingham's Apple TV Special 'Hannah Waddingham - Home for Christmas' filmed at the London Coliseum.

 2022

 In 2022 the LGMC marked the incredible contribution of Stephen Sondheim to music and theatre through its 'Sondheim Songtime' performances at Cadogan Hall, followed by a return of the Halloween Ball at the Alexandra Palace Theatre - a reboot of 2013's Ball at the Hackney Empire.

 2021

-This year saw it's triumphant return to stage with performances of 'Perfect Day' at Cadogan Hall, celebrating its return to stage, and its 'Big Birthday Bash' performance at the Clapham Grand, marking the official 30th birthday.
+This year saw its triumphant return to stage with performances of 'Perfect Day' at Cadogan Hall, celebrating its return to stage, and its 'Big Birthday Bash' performance at the Clapham Grand, marking the official 30th birthday.

 2020

 Due to the global COVID-19 pandemic live, in-person performances were paused but member-focussed activities continued, with online performances also held throughout one of the most challenging year in the LGMC's history.

 2019

 On Saturday 15 June, in a show celebrating the iconic sound of Motown, the Chorus presented Hitsville – a concert penned by some of the all-time greats of popular music.
 The show took place again at London's Troxy.
 At the show, the Nigerian gay-rights activist Bisi Alimi was announced as the chorus' newest patron.

 For the Christmas season, the chorus tackled the idea of 'home'.
 Finding Home took audiences through a moving, uplifting and thoroughly entertaining show at Cadogan Hall.